 - Taxation advice – if you are constructing a property i.e a duplex with the intention of selling, it is crucial that you obtain independent advice from an accountant.
 You will most likely need to pay GST on the sale (and due to recent regulations, this will need to be withheld by the buyer from sale proceeds) and potential capital gains tax liability.

 If you are a first home buyer or wanting to increase your investment portfolio, home and land packages offer a great opportunity for you to step into the market.
 We strongly recommend that you have your contracts reviewed by a qualified solicitor.
 Feel free to contact Klevis Kllogjri or James Hatzopoulos who have assisted numerous clients with home and land package acquisitions.
-Contact us at [email protected] Or 02 9307 8900 for an initial discussion if you are considering a home and land package.
+Contact us through our website, at [email protected] or at 02 9307 8900 for an initial discussion if you are considering a home and land package.

 The blog published by Rostron Carlyle Rojas is intended as general information only and is not legal advice on any subject matter.
 By viewing the blog posts, the reader understands there is no solicitor-client relationship between the reader and the blog published.
 The blog should not be used as a substitute for legal advice from a legal practitioner, and readers are urged to consult RCR on any legal queries concerning a specific situation.